department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants/how-to-apply.md

 <h2 itemprop="name">What happens after I apply?</h2>
 <div itemprop="itemListElement">
 We’ll process your claim and send you a letter with our decision.

-You can check the status of your claim by signing in to eBenefits. <br>
+You can check the status of your claim by signing in to VA.gov. <br>
-<a href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=sah-grant">Go to eBenefits to check your claim status</a>.
+<a href="https://preview.va.gov/claim-or-appeal-status/">Find out how to check your claim status</a>.

 </div>
 </div>